 If getting less than eight hours of sleep triggers fatigue, for example, then you’ll want to book your flights at times that won’t interfere with your nightly rest, even if that means you have to do a little less sightseeing.
 You might also consider booking separate sleeping arrangements instead of cramming ten friends into a two bedroom rental, if sharing a room could negatively impact your sleep.

 Also, take into consideration the climate and average temperature of where you want to visit.
-Warmer climates are likely better vacation destinations, since many people with hypothyroidism have trouble handling the cold.
+Warmer climates are likely better vacation destinations, since many people with hypothyroidism experience cold intolerance.
 Try to visit seasonal climates during a warm season to maximize your comfort.

 Bring a copy of your prescription with you in case you need to refill in a pinch or security has any questions.